Netafim

-Netafim is an Israeli manufacturer of irrigation equipment.
+Netafim is a manufacturer of irrigation equipment owned by Orbia Group.
 The company produces drippers, dripperlines, sprinklers and micro-emitters.
 Netafim also manufactures and distributes crop management technologies, including monitoring and control systems, dosing systems, and crop management software, as well as a variety of services, including managed irrigation, agronomical advisory and operation and maintenance.
 As of 2012, Netafim was the global leader on the fast expanding market of drip- and micro-irrigation.
 In it was the overall largest provider of drip irrigation systems, with a global market share of 30%.

 History

 In 2020, Netafim held an over-30% share of the global drip irrigation market.
 The company recorded revenues of over $1.063 billion in 2019.

 Netafim is headed by President & CEO Gaby Miodownik, and jointly owned by Orbia (80%) and Kibbutz Hatzerim (20%), following extensive bidding by half a dozen interested parties, including U.S. industrial technologies company Fortive Corp (FTV.N), Singapore's Temasek Holdings [TEM.UL], U.S. tools maker Stanley Black & Decker (SWK.N), Chinese investment fund Primavera and Chinese pipe maker Ningxia Qinglong (002457.SZ).